seo report from search console: looker studio template

 s

 This Search Console report helps you understand your website’s SEO performance.
-The ‘Search Console’ data connector in Google Data Studio gives you two options to connect: 1.
+The ‘Search Console’ data connector in Looker Studio gives you two options to connect: 1.
 URL Impressions and 2.
 Site Impressions.
 You will need to create two data sources, one for ‘URL Impressions’ and the other for ‘Site Impressions’.

 CLICK HERE TO GET THE TEMPLATE